sandinmyjoints/requests-review/review.rst

 by non-programmers).
 Programmers can be said to inhabit mind of the computer itself.

-Programmer jargon has a word for understanding something with "intimate and exhaustive knowledge": grok [#]_.
-It's from the language of the Martians in Robert Heinlein's *Stranger in a Strange Land*, in which it means literally "to drink" and metaphorically "to be one with."

-In a novel or poem, you've been led to understanding and impression by a succession of images and literary devices and experiences and revelations.
-In programming, you are led to understanding by encountering the same problems, the same ways of thinking about those problems and organizing them and 'grokking' them and devising a solution.

-Reading, writing, programming: solitary experiences that can lead to intense feelings of other-knowledge, by virtue of shared mind-experience.

 This habitation of minds outside my own is part of what draws me to both these pursuits.
 It is a challenge.
 It broadens my world.
 Thinking of others, as others think, anticipate their needs and wants and questions, helps me escape myself